MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_12_lab_ak.md

 1. Save the **Startup.cs** file.

-1. At the command prompt, enter the following command, and then select Enter to build the .NET web application.
+1. In the **Visual Studio Code** window, right-click the Explorer pane or activate the shortcut menu, and then select **Open in Intergrated Terminal**.

     ```
     dotnet build